Noise Resilience and Robust Convergence Guarantees for the Variational Quantum Eigensolver: Special cases

-\end{proof} The result highlights that, since depolarization corresponds essentially to a shrinking of the Bloch sphere, it does not affect the correct rotation for the state.
-It has to be noted, however, that although it does not affect asymptotic convergence depolarization noise gives rise to barren plateaus \cite{Wang2021}, thus representing a major obstacle for VQA training.
+\end{proof} The result highlights that, since depolarization corresponds essentially to a uniform shrinking of the Bloch sphere, it does not affect the correct rotation for the state regardless of the intensity.
+Notice that, although it does not affect asymptotic convergence, depolarization noise represents a major obstacle for VQA training because it has been shown to induce barren plateaus \cite{Wang2021}.